jimporter/bfg9000/doc/user/writing.md

-bfg9000's build script is called `build.bfg` and is (usually) placed in the root of your source tree. `build.bfg` files are just Python scripts with a handful of extra built-in functions to define all the rules for building your software.
+bfg9000's build script is called `build.bfg` and is (usually) placed in the root of your source tree. `build.bfg` files are just Python scripts with a handful of extra built-in functions to define all the steps for building your software.
 While bfg9000's goal is to make writing build scripts easy, sometimes complexity is unavoidable.
 By using a general-purpose language, this complexity can (hopefully!) be managed.